JoshuaDeckard/Real-Estate-Project/README.md

 ## Key Achievments
 - Designed a practical website using React and Tailwind CSS
 - Strengthened my modular programming skills by splitting up the website into components.
-This made the code more maintainable.
+This made the code more maintainable
 - Resolved bugs and formatting issues present in the source code
 - Made the website more responsive on smaller devices